flattiverse/connector-csharp/README.md

 Join command works for universe `Development` but not for the universe `For The Noobs`.
 (Just so you can test the server replys.)
 Currently `Universe`s, `Team`s, `Galaxy`(ie)s and `UniverseSystem`s are transferred to the connector, other things could be queries by using various endpoints.

-It's also possible to Query, Update and Delete Units in the galaxy.
-Checkout the code for how it's done. :)
+It's also possible to Query, Update and Delete Units and Regions in the galaxy.
+Additionally: You now can Live View Galaxies. :D - Checkout the code for how it's done. :)

 *Please see the most updated information about the server [here](https://documentation.flattiverse.com/display/FLAT/Connector+development).
 If the development of this connector progresses we will also update the server on `galaxy.flattiverse.com:80`.*